Tropical Fukaya Algebras: Homotopy units

 The element $x^{\whitet}$ is a strict unit for the following reasons.
 For $d(\white)>2$, we have

-because the input $x^{\whitet}$ is an empty constraint, and can be forgotten because the perturbation satisfies the (Forgetting edges) axiom.
-The term $m_1(x^{\whitet})$ is also zero : any disk that is counted has interior markings, and therefore, placing the marked point $x^{\whitet}$ adds one to the dimension, and therefore the moduli space is not zero-dimensional.
-Finally, by the same argument, $m_2(x^{\whitet},*)$ and $m_2(*,x^{\whitet})$ do not count any disk with interior markings.
+because the input $x^{\whitet}$ is an empty constraint, and can be forgotten because the perturbation satisfies the \hyperref[item:forgettingedges]{(Forgetting edges)} axiom.
+The term $m^1(x^{\whitet})$ is also zero : any disk that is counted has interior markings, and therefore, placing the marked point $x^{\whitet}$ adds one to the dimension, and therefore the moduli space is not zero-dimensional.
+Finally, by the same argument, $m^2(x^{\whitet},y)$ and $m^2(y,x^{\whitet})$ do not count any disk with interior markings.
 The only contributions are from constant disks.
-By the (outgoing edges) axiom, we conclude that both terms are equal to $\pm y$, for any generator $y$, proving \eqref{part:wts2}.
+We conclude that both terms are equal to $\pm y$, for any generator $y$, proving \eqref{part:wts2}.